Early Bird (before February 1): $399 Member | $475 Non-Member

 Join this behind-the-scenes visit to The David and Fela Shapell Collections Research Center in Bowie, MD.
 The center will officially open in April 2017.
 This tour of the 103,000 square-foot, climate-controlled, permanent home of the U.S. Holocaust Museum collections will showcase the new facility and provide an ideal opportunity to examine the collections move in progress.
 Transportation will be provided to Bowie, MD from the Omni Shoreham Hotel.
 SOLD OUT

 Take a hard-hat tour of the 430,000 square-foot Museum of the Bible.
 Currently under construction, the new museum is planned to open in November 2017.
 The non-sectarian Museum of the Bible is housed in a former refrigerated warehouse and features a private collection of more than 40,000 biblical antiquities, rare texts, and other artifacts.
 The Museum of the Bible has restored key features of the original building while removing multiple floor slabs to make way for the required height of the exhibition galleries.
 Transportation to the Museum of the Bible will NOT be provided.
+SOLD OUT

 3:30 - 5:00 pm: Private Tour of the newly renovated Renwick Gallery

 Discover how a multi-disciplinary team of architects, engineers, and contractors led the major renovation of the Renwick Gallery of the Smithsonian American Art Museum.
 Learn how the project preserves and respects the historic character of this 1859 Landmark, while modernizing infrastructure with state-of-the-art sustainable and energy-efficient technologies.
 Once considered a "hidden gem," the newly reopened space has become a popular destination, exceeding previous annual visitation numbers within sex weeks of reopening.
 Transportation to the Renwick Gallery will NOT be provided.
+SOLD OUT

 Registration for all tours is available through the main conference registration link as an add on option after you select your conference attendance option (MAAM Member, Non-Member, etc.) The rate is $15 for each tour.